Jim Smith (footballer, born 1940): Managerial career

 A good start to his managerial career at Boston – the club finished in the top four of the Northern Premier League in each of his first three seasons, he led them to the third round proper of the 1972 FA Cup, and in his fourth season, was 40 games into a run of 51 consecutive league games unbeaten, a British record at professional level – led to Colchester United offering Smith the position of manager in October 1972.
-In his autobiography, Smith says that he thought he got the job on the basis that he told the directors that he thought the team were 'bloody awful' when watching a game with them, and they respected his honesty.
+In his autobiography, Smith said that he thought he got the job on the basis that he told the directors that he thought the team were "bloody awful" when watching a game with them, and they respected his honesty.
 He retained his playing registration for that season, but in 1973–74, he retired from playing and guided Colchester to promotion from the Football League Fourth Division.

 In 1975, he quit the club to join Blackburn Rovers, newly promoted to the Second Division.
 He led Blackburn through one season of survival, one of establishment and was well into a promotion push in his third season when he left for First Division Birmingham City in March 1978 after Sir Alf Ramsey's resignation.

 Birmingham were relegated from the First Division in Smith's first full season in charge, but he rebuilt the team, allowing many of the players who had won promotion in 1972 to leave, most notably making Trevor Francis the first £1 million player, a move which the board had not allowed Ramsey to make, and introducing both experienced players and promising youngsters.

 Smith guided Birmingham back into the top flight the next season, and maintained them in mid-table in 1981.
-In early 1982, Ron Saunders walked out on Aston Villa, the club he had led to the League title the previous season; Birmingham promptly sacked Smith and appointed Saunders.
-In his book, Smith reckons the decision by Birmingham to sack him was taken on the coach journey home from the final game of the season.
+In early 1982, Ron Saunders walked out on Aston Villa, the club he had led to the League title the previous season; Birmingham promptly dismissed Smith and appointed Saunders.
+In his autobiography, Smith said he thought the decision by Birmingham to sack him was taken on the coach journey home from the final game of the season.